 Rotate this control to choose between outside air intake or recirculation of the air inside the vehicle.
-A lamp will illuminate when you are in recirculate mode.
-Only use the recirculate mode to temporarily block out any outside odors, smoke, or dust and to cool the interior rapidly upon initial start up in very hot or humid weather.
+A lamp will illuminate when you are in Recirculation mode.
+Only use the Recirculation mode to temporarily block out any outside odors, smoke, or dust and to cool the interior rapidly upon initial startup in very hot or humid weather.

-NOTE: Continuous use of the recirculate mode may make the inside air stuffy and window fogging may occur.
+NOTE: Continuous use of the Recirculation mode may make the inside air stuffy and window fogging may occur.
 Extended use of this mode is not recommended.

-In cold or damp weather, the use of the Recirculate position will cause windows to fog on the inside because of moisture build up inside the vehicle.
+In cold or damp weather, the use of the Recirculation mode will cause windows to fog on the inside because of moisture buildup inside the vehicle.
 For defogging, select the Outside Air position.

-NOTE: Recirculation Mode will not operate in floor, mix or defrost modes.
+NOTE: Recirculation mode will not operate in Floor, Mix or Defrost modes.